panoply/spx/docs/site/reference.md

 ## Sessions

-A SPX navigation sessions will begin immediately after a connection was initialized via `spx.connect()` and ends when a browser refresh is executed or url origin changes occurs.
+A SPX navigation sessions will begin immediately after a connection was initialized via `spx.connect()` and ends when a browser refresh is executed or url origin change occurs.
 You can access, view or modify the session store using the `spx.session()` method.

 > The `spx.session()` method references a subset of null prototypical objects.